Eucalyptus deglupta: Distribution and habitat

-The rainbow eucalyptus grows in lowland and lower montane rainforest from sea level to altitudes of up to 1800 m.
-It is native to Indonesia, Papua New Guinea, and the Philippines, but has been widely planted in many other countries.
+The rainbow eucalyptus grows in lowland and lower montane rainforest from sea level to elevations of up to 1800 m.
+It is native to the Philippines, Indonesia, and Papua New Guinea, but has been widely planted in many other countries.

 The populations of this species are severely fragmented in the wild and the overall population is decreasing.
 Over the last 210 years it is estimated that there has been a 30% decline of the overall population.
 The International Union for the Conservation of Nature listed E. deglupta as a vulnerable species in 2019.

 Uses

 Pulpwood

 This tree is grown widely around the world in tree plantations, mainly for pulpwood used in making white paper.
 It is the dominant species used for pulpwood plantations in the Philippines.